Clarkinia/queer-auntie-adventure/_posts/2019-03-05-Circle-Astrology.md

 <h4>
 <a href="https://www.youtube.com/watch?v=liT8cILFAV4"><img src="https://www.queerauntie.com/assets/img/envogue_dance.jpg">
 <figcaption>
-En Vogue are companion plants.
-They have done some light weeding and replanted before.
+En Vogue have done some light weeding and replanting in the past.
 </figcaption>
 </a>
 </h4>
 </figure>

-These next few weeks, you will be weeding through your companions, deciding which you’re ready to pull and which to root in deeper with.
+These next few weeks, you will be tending to your weed/plant people, deciding which you’re ready to pull and which to root in deeper with.
 People from your past will resurface, if they haven’t already.
 As you re-acquaint yourselves, you will re-consider these relationships.
 Depending on where Pisces is in your chart, this can cover your chosen family, your soul pod, creative collaborators, mentors, neighbors, social media friends, co-workers or people with shared investments.
 You will be face-to-face with deciding which binds you want to break free of and which lasting commitments you want to make last.

 <figure>
 <h4>